-The Planning Division's mission is to guide Anchorage land use development and community resources to meet the quality of life, economic, social, environmental, and physical needs of present and future residents.
+The Planning Department's mission is to guide Anchorage land use development and community resources to meet the quality of life, economic, social, environmental, and physical needs of present and future residents.

 Good planning makes for livable neighborhoods, a safe and healthy community, and a sustainable economy.
 How land use fits in with housing, transportation, community and economic development gives Anchorage its character.